metal3d/wikipdfizer/README.md

 # WikiPDF

 WikiPDF is a PHP script for command line.
 If you wonder why I used PHP, read below.
-The main goal is to generate a PDF file with syntax highlighted code, images, table of contents, etc... from a Simple Wiki Syntax.
+The main goal is to yield a PDF file with syntax highlighted code, images, table of contents, etc... from a Simple Wiki Syntax.

 WikiPDF is not made to generate web wiki page to PDF.
 It's a tool to create documents (article, books) as LaTeX or DocBook can do, but with an easy syntax.
 For now, WikiPDF is in progress but it works properly.

-Soon, you will be able to include files, set document type, etc...
+Soon, you will be able to set document type, etc...

+If you have any solution to create indexes reference, please contact me.

 # Requirement